PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 This is a bit different from group buys since this time the vendor will start manufacturing the boards **independently from the number of orders**.
 You're paying for a product that is not available yet but **the production might already have started**.
 Items that are in pre-order **will be in-stock** if the number of pre-orders did not exceed the expected stock.
 Meaning that in this scenario the vendor takes the risk of having too many boards.
 Usually, the vendor will give you a discount if you pre-order the item.

 The waiting time in this case will vary depending on the progress of the production, the region, the shipping method, etc. But it will be much shorter than group buys.
-Still, count on at least a few months.
+Still, count at least a few months.

 #### In stock